-The first novel, The Ballyman Waits, is set in the autumn of 1563, in the heart of the old Kingdom of the Helway elves.
+The first novel, The Ballyman Waits, was published by Stone Table Books in 2017.
+It is set in the autumn of 1563, in the heart of the old Kingdom of the Helway elves.
 It tells the story of how the elvish Regent, Calloran May, summons a creature known as The Dreamer of Bally in order to assist in the struggle against the Kildareens.
 The action is seen through the eyes of local Helway elves (Henry, Strange and Wayward), in their haven at the Bell’s Last Hotel, the place where the summoning occurs.

-The second novel, The Frost on the Mirror, is set over a week in winter, many years before the other books.
+The second novel, The Frost on the Mirror, was published in July 2018.
+It is set over a week in winter, many years before the other books.
 It details the initial creation of a time machine by the hapless librarian cum magician Bernard Crowley, his sister Emily Inch, and their ‘outsider’ friend Jeremy Closer.
 The time machine, a mirror, ends up falling into the wrong hands – namely, the Kildareens.

-The third novel, The Dreamer in the Pile, is set over a single week in the spring of 1564.
+The third novel, The Dreamer in the Pile, is forthcoming in late 2019.
+It is set over a single week in the spring of 1564.
 The action takes place in Elonia, a ramshackle northern Kingdom and a puppet state of the Kildareens.
-The Regent hatches a plot to free the Dreamer of Bally from in a large pile of rubble in Todger’s Siding.
+The Regent hatches a plot to free the Dreamer of Bally from in a large pile of rubble below Todger’s Knob.
 He needs the assistance of a dwarvish family (Baxter, Short and Smart MacRae) in digging the Dreamer out, when the time is right.

-The fourth book, The Summer of Forgetting, is set over a week in summer of 1564.
+The fourth book, The Summer of Courage, is also forthcoming from Stone Table Books.
+It is set over a week in summer of 1564.
 The action takes place in Kildare, at the heart if the Kildareen Empire.
 The elvish King (in minority), Tannis May, is disguised as a final year magic student, Tom Bold.
 The novel details Tannis’ life during exam week, as he and his unwitting allies (Moffat Indanger-Jones and Holly Bravey) attempt to inveigle their way into the inner echelons of the Kildareen wizard order so they can get close to the magic mirror.
 Much anticipated comeuppance ensues for the Kildareens.